 Possible complications include:

-The recommends that anyone treated for oral gonorrhea return to their healthcare provider 14 days after treatment for a test-of-cure.
+The CDC recommends that anyone treated for oral gonorrhea return to their healthcare professional 7 to 14 days after treatment to make sure the infection is gone.

 We don’t know how likely recurrence is in oral gonorrhea, specifically.

-We do know that recurrence for other types of gonorrhea is high, affecting anywhere from of people previously treated.
+We do know that recurrence for other types of gonorrhea is high, affecting anywhere from 3.6 percent to 11 percent of people previously treated.

-Retesting is recommended three to six months after treatment, even if you and your partner(s) have successfully completed treatment and are symptom-free.
+Retesting is recommended 3 to 6 months after treatment, even if you and your partner(s) have successfully completed treatment and are symptom-free.
+You should consider returning for other STI testing, as well.

 You can reduce your risk for oral gonorrhea by using a dental dam or “male” condom every time you have oral sex.